marco-bellini/DSND_blog/README.md

 # Files
 The project requires the dataset from [1].
 The files cannot be distributed on github but can be obtained from [1] or [2].
 The archive file is unzipped in the current directory and comprises of several csv files.
 The description of the data files can be obtained at [2].

+The files I uploaded are:

+online_shopping_analysis.ipynb
+Jupyter notebook with the full data analysis, data wrangling functions and comments.

+online_shopping_analysis.html
+HTML version of the above notebook

 # Summary of results
+This analysis, based on descriptive statistics shows that there are different groups of users:

+* frequent users order more during the week and the morning.
+They also order more often (within 7 days of the previous order)
+* infrequent users order more on evening and weekends and tend to order every week or so

+We note that this analysis was possible because of the very large dataset (3.4 orders with 200k individual users).
+With a smaller number of orders and users it may have been more difficult to draw conclusions, as the confidence intervals would have been larger.
+Additionally the assumption of independence and identical distribution of the experiments has not been verified

 # Acknowledgements
 This project makes use of the dataset: “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 2019-04-01.